vaquerizaslab/fanc/kaic-doc/getting_started.rst

 optimise
 ________

 Optimise a Hi-C object for faster access.
+Will improve access speed by an order of magnitude.

 .. code:: bash